Organizational Structure

 WP3 focuses on identifying and developing key digital components essential for the efficient and transparent operation of the NUM Study Network.
 These capabilities go beyond what current software platforms offer and are vital for managing multi-stakeholder clinical studies across the network.

-In the piloting phase (07/2025-06/2030), WP3 laid the groundwork by conducting market analyses of existing tools and defining future software needs.
+In the pilot phase (07/2025–06/2030), WP3 laid the groundwork by conducting market analyses of existing tools and defining future software needs.
 This included planning a modular digital ecosystem to support study coordination, communication between study sites and sponsors, and the tracking of anonymized progress, quality, and performance metrics.
 WP3 also initiated the further development of tools like eTIC (for creating consent documents) and expanded functionalities within the NUM Clinical Epidemiology and Study Platform (NUKLEUS) platform, such as visit-based metadata capture and real-time reporting.

 Building on this foundation, the implementation phase (07/2025–2030) focuses on implementing an integrated NUM Study Portal within the NUM Hub.
 This portal will serve as a central digital entry point for all stakeholders involved in studies within the NUM Study Network.